 Test taking strategies and time management are critical to your success.
 Before exam day plan which sections you’ll take in what order.
 During the exam and keep track of your time, perhaps by using the provided scratch paper to record your starting time and anticipated end time for each exam section, because it is easy to lose track of time during the stress of the exam.
 Remember that if you fail to complete a section because you run out of time, you will not succeed even if you pass all other parts.

-Take one or two prior exams under timed constraints (prior exams from 2000-2016 can be found on our website).
-If you take our course, our review session in November includes a 2-hour timed practice test to simulate exam day conditions.
-Previous practice exams may be used for our 12 or 18 month assignment modules.
+Take one or two prior exams under timed constraints (prior exams from 2000-2018 can be found on our website).
+If you take our course, our review session includes a 2-hour timed practice test to simulate exam day conditions.
+Previous practice exams may be used in our assignment modules.